-According to the American Cancer Society, colon cancer is one of the leading causes of death in the U.S. It is the third leading cause of cancer-related deaths in American women, and the second leading cause in American men.
+According to the American Cancer Society, colon cancer is one of the leading causes of death in the U.S. It is the third leading cause of cancer deaths in American men and women, according to the most recent statistics.

 The survival rate of colon cancer depends on the stage at which treatment begins, with patients diagnosed early having a higher chance of survival.
 That’s why it’s important to seek medical help immediately if you or someone you care about is showing symptoms of colon cancer.